Rio Grande Butterfly Bush

 Maintenance

 A great accent for its foliage color and bright flowers.
 Will go dormant in summer heat but will return in cooler weather.
 It can be kept in a large patio container.
 Rare in the wild but is propagated commercially.
-Habitat: Tamaulipan thorn scrub, riparian woodlands, roadsides.
-Propagation: seed, cutting, clump division.
+Native habitat: Tamaulipan thorn scrub, riparian woodlands, roadsides and fields.

 Blooms January-July.
 A shrub or small tree with fissured, yellow-brown bark.
 Leaves vary widely, those at the base oval with serrated margins, while the upper leaves are lanceolate with irregular serrations.
 Flowers occur in marble-sized clumps at the end of stems.
 The scent of the flower is considered to be unpleasant.
 The fruit is a small, brown, cylindrical capsule with seeds that have short wings.